EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/sketchFHS.md

 Maps to /home/USER/persist.
 By default mode 750.

 Only for manually created data like LibreOffice documents.
-Should not contain .config or anything like that which is likely to be messed with automatically and wear the card out
+Should not contain .config or anything like that which is likely to be messed with automatically and wear the card out.

+There are a lot of predefined symlinks to /sketch/home/pi here.

 ### /sketch/home/USER/.home_template/
 Gets copied to the root of the user's home, letting you set it up how you like it